-MICHAEL MANN is a partner in Sidley’s White Collar: Government Litigation and Investigations practice, where he strategically counsels and defends companies, financial institutions and related individuals in internal, criminal and regulatory investigations, prosecutions and litigations.
+MICHAEL MANN strategically counsels and defends companies, financial institutions, and related individuals in internal, criminal, and regulatory investigations, prosecutions, and litigations.
 He is a trusted advisor to senior management and boards of directors faced with some of their most complex and sensitive enforcement and investigation-related issues, including matters concerning alleged bribery and corruption, money laundering, and other forms of financial and ethical misconduct.

-Michael was recently recognized as one of five white collar “Rising Stars” by Law360.
-He was also recognized with the “Best in white collar crime” award at both the inaugural and second annual Euromoney LMG Americas Rising Star Awards.
+Michael has been ranked in Chambers USA in the field of Litigation: White-Collar Crime & Government Investigations in New York (2023).
+The Legal 500 Latin America recommended Michael for his work in Compliance and Investigations (2024).
+He has also been recognized as one of five white collar “Rising Stars” by Law360 (2019); and received the “Best in White Collar Crime” award at both the inaugural and second annual Euromoney LMG Americas Rising Star Awards.
 Michael has been recommended as an international leader in “Business Crime Defence” by Who’s Who Legal, and as a “Rising Star” by Super Lawyers magazine, a Thomson Reuters publication.
 He has served on Law360’s White Collar Editorial Advisory Board and the American Bar Association’s Global Anti-Corruption Committee.
 Michael is a fellow of the American Bar Foundation, a member of the Board of Visitors of the College of Behavioral and Social Sciences at the University of Maryland, College Park, and serves on both the Dean’s Advisory Council (DAC) and the National Advisory Board for the Advocacy Institute at the University at Buffalo School of Law.
 He also serves on the Board of Directors of the Arthur Ashe Institute for Urban Health.

 Earlier in his career, Michael served as deputy director of scheduling and advance to former President Bill Clinton.